01 of 14

 We chose to use a stripe pattern for our hoodie and picked a dark pink co-ordinate to make the hood lining and the pocket to add a bit of interest.
 Normally we would choose fabric to stretch across the body of the doll, but in this case, the pattern dictated the fabric layout.
 For larger dolls, it is advisable to set the stretch of the fabric across the body of the doll.

 In addition to the main fabric length, you will need two strips of fabric long enough and wide enough to make a hood (one for the outer hood one for the liner) and a piece of fabric for the pocket with a similar sized piece for the neck facing.
-The layout and shape of these pieces are described later in this sxs tutorial.

 Choosing How Much Fabric You Need for Larger Dolls